 Even Upworthy, the kings of viral content online, state on the front page of their case study The Sweet Science of Virality:

 “You Are Bad At It.
 We Are Less Bad.”

 Here’s the common thread I see – companies can only control the creation of the content, audiences create the virality.
 You can’t control the organic spread – it either happens or it doesn’t.
 All you can do is follow a set of best practices when creating your content, launch and promote it, and hope for the best.

 “So that’s it?” you’re thinking.
 “There’s no way to plan a successful buzz marketing campaign?”

-I would suggest you might shift gears a bit and think about it this way – the idea that something will impact audiences far and wide actually contradicts what we’ve been taught as marketers (understand your audience, focus your efforts, target segments, evaluate and repeat).
+I would suggest you might shift gears a bit and think about it this way – the idea that something will impact audiences far and wide actually contradicts what we’ve been taught as marketers (understand your target audience, focus your efforts, target segments, evaluate and repeat).
 We want everything to be measurable and scalable on top of being shareable.
 Perhaps the key to a successful viral marketing campaign is focus on measuring the right thing.

 What was the goal of your last viral marketing campaign?
 Views?
 Clicks?
 Shares?
 Leads?
 You’ll make yourself crazy if the final numbers don’t meet your expectations, when the truth is your results aren’t really within your control because there’s no way to scale and optimize virality.

 Besides which, if you’re an ecommerce brand without a brick and mortar component, you probably don’t have the money and resources to pull off a viral marketing stunt like this: